-The act clearly specifies the following as 'the specified disability',
+The CAT eligibility 2021 clearly specifies the following as 'the specified disability',

 and muscular dystrophy,

-Note: Candidates to avail the benefits or concessions under the pretext of 'Reserved Category' have to fulfill the required criteria as specified.
+Note: Candidates to avail of the benefits or concessions under the pretext of 'Reserved Category' have to fulfill the required CAT 2021 eligibility criteria as specified.
 Aspirants can challenge or claim the reservation until the last date of the CAT Registration.

 Instructions for SC/ST Candidates